circuitdao/docs/docs/user-guide/treasury.md

 ![Stability Fee transfer](./../../static/img/Stability_Fee_transfer_diagram.png)

-It is governance's responsibility to continuously monitor the protocol's assets and liablities to ensure that the Treasury Maximum:
+It is governance's responsibility to continuously monitor the protocol's assets and liabilities to ensure that the Treasury Maximum:
 * is not set too low so that it prevents the Treasury from holding enough BYC to cover the outstanding Savings Interest on demand
 * is not set too high so that the amount of BYC removed from circulation is so large that it causes BYC to trade above its peg